 If you choose to maintain insurance coverage provided by your program sponsor as your only health coverage during your semester abroad, please provide the full details on the Insurance Authorization Form.
 If you plan to maintain your own health insurance in addition to the coverage included with your program, please provide the full details of your own coverage on the Insurance Authorization Form.

-Non-Pomona Program participants should refer to their program materials to determine whether their program provides coverage.
+Programs by Petition participants should refer to their program materials to determine whether their program provides coverage.

 I need additional health insurance-- how do I find a plan?